EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 It also acts as a homepage for your project on code sharing platforms such as {% tool "github" %} and {% tool "gitlab" %}.
 * README should include a link to the full software documentation.
 * See more details on [how to create a good README file](how_to_make_a_good_readme.md).

+#### Include examples of code usages

+* Examples help users understand and experiment with the software and showcase different aspects of your software.
+* If your documentation becomes too cluttered, consider moving examples to a dedicated section.
+* For instance, [Keras](https://github.com/keras-team/keras/tree/master/examples)  provides example scripts to demonstrate its functionalities along with a README file that outlines.

 #### Version control software documentation